Flotchet/real-estate-price-prediction/README.md

 1. get new data from external sources xlsx and csv
 2. Combine different data set to add features
 3. clean the data by removing outliers and droping NaN and None
-4. Create new features based on t
+4. Create new features and remove others
 5. Remove features that we don't need for the data visualization and create a new csv with the processed data of this form

 | ID     | To sell | Price  | Number of rooms | ... | A-Taxe | Price by M**2 | Appartment |